kmilodenisglez/hack-pdf-examples-py/src/pdf_signature_attack/README.md

 # PDF Signature Attack Simulation

 This subproject demonstrates incremental attacks on a signed PDF and how to detect them.
-It generates `original.pdf`, signs it (`signed.pdf`), applies rewrite and incremental attacks, and shows basic/advanced checks.
-See the global installation in the root `README.md`; this file focuses only on how to run the subproject.
+It generates PDFs in the `outputs/` folder, signs them, applies rewrite and incremental attacks, and shows basic/advanced checks.

+**Installation**: See the "Requirements and installation" section in the root `README.md`.

 ---